Good Friday Experience Guide

 The Last Supper

-In the Upper Room, on the evening before the events of Jesus’ trial and crucifixion, Jesus gathered His disciples in the Upper Room for one last meal.
+On the evening before the events of Jesus’ trial and crucifixion, Jesus gathered His disciples in the Upper Room for one last meal.

 The Bread